Klever Reichswald: History

 In the Second World War, Klever Reichswald was the location of the Battle of the Reichswald, also known as Operation Veritable, in February and March 1945.
 In this protracted battle against British and Canadian troops on Germany's Western Front, German lines under General Alfred Schlemm (of the Luftwaffe) had been reequipped.
 The Siegfried Line was the most fortified in this area, and the troops were re-enforced by elite and experienced soldiers well prepared for protracted fighting.

-Military manpower

 The terrain largely nullified the Anglo-Canadians' advantages in equipment, armament and munitions, and manpower.
 On the German side, over 90,000 men fought in this battle, and 52,000 were taken prisoner.
+On the Anglo-Canadian side, nearly 200,000 men were engaged in the fighting, with 23,000 casualties.